-As of 2014, the Institute for the Study of Global Anabaptism manages four initiatives designed to connect global church members to each other and to relevant scholarship.
+The Institute for the Study of Global Anabaptism manages numerous initiatives designed to connect global church members to each other and to relevant scholarship.

 - The Mennonite World Conference Global Anabaptist Profile is a survey of faith and practices (along with basic demographic information) of 25 selected groups, based on the MWC “Shared Convictions” and supported by a series of interviews.
-The project, to be completed by the summer of 2015, will be the first systematic study of MWC member churches.
+The project, completed in the summer of 2015, is the first systematic study of MWC member churches.

-- Texts in Translation is an effort to translate selected historical and theological writings by Mennonites outside of Europe and North America into English, in recognition of the careful, creative reflection on matters of faith and identity that is happening around the world.
+- Texts in Translation is an effort to make creative theological and historical work from outside North America accessible to new readers, in recognition of the careful, creative reflection on matters of faith and identity that is happening around the world.